 Update: The Samsung Galaxy S7 is now available in the US unlocked.
 We've added the new price to this revised review.

-There's initial good news in the fact that the S7 isn't competing as closely with the Galaxy S7 Edge as the S6 was with the S6 Edge last year, with the curved display variant getting a bump in screen size this time round, taking it more into phablet territory.
+If you're looking for the curved phone variant of this design, the S7 isn't competing as closely with the Galaxy S7 Edge as the S6 was with the S6 Edge last year, with the curved display variant getting a bump in screen size this time round, taking it more into phablet territory.

 - Read our in-depth Samsung Galaxy S7 Edge review